Skip to content

 stagger

-stagger(start_value=0, end_value=1, easing=linear_in_out, animation_type=ABSOLUTE)
+stagger(start_value=0, end_value=1, ease=linear_in_out, animation_type=ABSOLUTE)

 Partially-initialize an animation for use with Group.write_on.